oselimi/homemaderecipes/README.md

 3. Share with us

 **We expect**
-###### Homemad Recipe
-to be one of the more important app in kitchen world because it's very easy for using, fast and it's free for all our clients.
+###### Homemad Recipeto be one of the more important app in kitchen world because it's very easy for using, fast and it's free for every person.

 ***Any questions, please refer to our email admin@oselimi94team.mk***